aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

     - Compares predictions to real label.
 Mirrors shape of labels (# of categories).

   * - **Regulatory**
-    - [Not pictured here] *Dropout, BatchNorm, MaxPool* keep the network balanced.
+    - [Not pictured here] *Dropout, BatchNorm, MaxPool* keep the network balanced and help prevent overfitting.

 |